sanyam83/CRNN-Text-Recognition-using-synthetic-images/log.md

 2. Edited chn_text.txt and enum_text.txt files

 The reason for above was to reduce the time of working that is instead of editing whole code for english and remove chinese text , I replaced all chinese text file content to english.

+# Day 2
+Figured out how to create TFRecord still has some work left to do.
+Uploaded the notebook in whcih various operations are being held